Skip to Content

 FHA Home Equity Conversion Mortgages (HECM)

-These types of FHA loans are only available to homeowners ages 62 or older and allow the homeowners to exchange some of the equity in their homes for cash.
+These FHA loans are only available to homeowners 62 or older and allow them to exchange some of their home equity for cash.

 FHA Energy-Efficient Mortgages (EEM)

 These unique types of FHA mortgages are offered to buyers who want to make energy-efficient home improvements.
-These mortgages offer buyers extra funds that can be used to pay for updates to make the home more energy-efficient.
+They offer buyers extra funds to pay for updates to make the home more energy-efficient.

 FHA 203(k) Mortgages

-These types of FHA loans are geared toward buyers who want to purchase fixer-uppers.
-With this type of FHA loan, you can finance both the purchase of a house and the costs of rehabbing or repairing the home.
+FHA 203(k) loans are geared toward buyers who want to purchase fixer-uppers.
+With this type of FHA loan, you can finance both the purchase of a house and the costs of rehabbing or repairing the home into one mortgage.

 Section 245(a) Loans

-Low-income buyers who are expected to have increases in their income over time can benefit from this FHA loan.
+Low-income buyers who expect to increase their income over time can benefit from this FHA loan.
 This type of loan starts the buyer’s payments out small but gradually increases them over time as their earnings increase.

 Written by: